Club Atlético Ciclón

-Club Atlético Ciclón, most commonly known as Ciclón de Tarija is a football club from Tarija, Bolivia currently playing in the Liga de Fútbol Profesional Boliviano (LFPB).
-The club was founded on September 21, 1951, and they play their home games at the Estadio IV Centenário.
+Club Atlético Ciclón, most commonly known as Ciclón de Tarija, is a football club from Tarija, Bolivia currently playing in the Liga de Fútbol Profesional Boliviano (LFPB).
+The club was founded on September 21, 1951, and they play their home games at the Estadio IV Centenario.
 Ciclón competed in the LFPB from 1985 until its relegation in 1995.
 The team recently won the second division Nacional B championship and promotion to the LFPB for the 2015–16 season.